- Assistant to former President Bill Clinton

 - asserted that "some of the former Trotskyites who [as neoconservatives] have gained influence under Reagan have assumed the tone of Stalinist commissars."

 It was also during the '80s that Blumenthal first came to know Bill and Hillary Clinton, with whom he went on to develop a close and permanent friendship.
 His initial encounter with the Clintons took place at a Renaissance Weekend retreat, where leaders in the fields of business, finance, government, the media, religion, medicine, science, technology, and the arts would meet to discuss a variety of matters with public-policy implications.
+Blumenthal wrote of Mr. Clinton at that time: “He was a charismatic if loquacious speaker who had an easy facility with the arcana of public policy.”

-In August 1997, Blumenthal was hired as a special assistant and advisor to the president, a post he would hold until the end of the Clinton administration.
+In August 1997, Blumenthal was hired as a special assistant and adviser to the president, a post he would hold until the end of the Clinton administration.
 In this role, Blumenthal was responsible for writing major speeches, crafting foreign policy, and researching news stories that were pertinent to the White House.

 Even more importantly, Blumenthal was tasked with smearing and defaming Clinton's political opponents, which he did with enough tenacity to earn himself the nickname “Sid Vicious.”
 For instance, in 1998 Blumenthal was widely believed to have been responsible for leaking information to the media regarding an extramarital affair that House Judiciary Committee chairman Henry Hyde had been involved in during the 1960s.
 At the time that this charge was made public, Hyde was preparing to preside over congressional hearings that would determine whether President Clinton should be impeached for transgressions (perjury, obstruction of justice, and abuse of power) related to the Monica Lewinsky sex scandal.
 Blumenthal, for his part, released a statement averring that he “was not the source or in any way involved with this story on Henry Hyde.”